Contents

 The corresponding instructions will follow shortly.

 10.3.
-Automating Train Operations with Shuttle Train Mode
+Automate Operations with Shuttle Train Service

 The scenario used here for automated train operation is as follows: